-The same Elephant Pump that launched our work in 1998, continues to be a core part of our rural water supply project at Pump Aid today.
+The same elephant pump that launched our work in 1998, is still a core part of our work today.

-The Elephant Pump sits above a well, which is dug by hand by local workers making it possible to dig wells in remote locations where it wouldn’t be feasible to bring in mechanical diggers.
-The water from the well is lifted to the surface by a rope with small washers attached which is guided through a pipe and around a wheel which rotates when a user turns the handle to collect water.
+The water from the well is lifted to the surface by a rope with small washers attached.
+This is guided through a pipe and around a wheel, which rotates when a user turns the handle to collect water.

 Watch a video of how the elephant pump works:

-Working with local workers gives them a feel of ownership for the project and ensures they have the skills to build and repair these pumps.
 The pump is then encased in concrete to ensure that the water is not contaminated.
-The Elephant Pump is made up entirely of locally manufactured parts, which contributes to the local economy.
+The elephant pump is made up entirely of locally manufactured parts, which contributes to the local economy.
 This also means that communities are able to replace broken parts easily.

-The Elephant Pump produces water that meets all safety standards and is more reliable and is easier to repair than more expensive mechanised pumps.
-It is very simple to use and simple to maintain.
-It has been internationally recognised in 2005 when it was awarded the St Andrews Medal for the Environment and again, in 2006, when it received the World Bank Development Marketplace Award for Development Innovations.
+The elephant pump produces water that meets all safety standards, and is more reliable and is easier to repair than more expensive mechanical pumps.
+It is very simple to use and to maintain.
+The pump has been internationally recognised in 2005 when it was awarded the St Andrews Medal for the Environment and again, in 2006, when it received the World Bank Development Marketplace Award for Development Innovations.

 Clean water is just the beginning.